dojo/docs/dojo/parser.rst

 ===============

 :Status: Contributed
-:Version: 1.0
+:Version: 1.7
 :Authors: Peter Higgins, Nathan Toone, Bill Keese, kolban

 .. contents::
     :depth: 3

 The Dojo Parser is an optional module which is used to convert specially decorated nodes in the DOM and convert them into `Dijits <dijit/index>`_.
-By `decorated` we mean use of a `dojoType` attribute.
-Any "Class" (or object, such as the ones created by `dojo.declare <dojo/declare>`_) can be instantiated by using a `dojoType` attribute on some node in the DOM, and create a widget out of it.
+By `decorated` we mean use of a `data-dojo-type` (dojoType) attribute.
+Any "Class" (or object, such as the ones created by `dojo.declare <dojo/declare>`_) can be instantiated by using a `data-dojo-type` attribute on some node in the DOM, and create a widget out of it.

 This is not limited to Dijit, or `dojo.declare <dojo/declare>`_.